ylxdzsw/ylxdzsw.github.io/_posts/gsoc/2017-08-29-gsoc-2017-report/main.md

 - [callback with `throttle`](https://github.com/FluxML/Flux.jl/pull/52): Previously Flux use a macro to call the callback function during training.
 I implemented the `throttle` function from [underscore.js](https://github.com/jashkenas/underscore/blob/master/underscore.js#L835) so things can be less magic.

-Most of them are already merged, however, since Flux is switching to a new archtecture, some of these changes are outdated and some are broken.
+Most of them are already merged.
+However, since Flux is switching to a new archtecture, some of these changes are outdated and some are broken.
 They need to be rebased when Flux become relatively stable again.

 ### About Knet